IrisChase/IVD/README.md

 Models themselves can contain child items, allowing for complex nested data structures.

-You can't position a free element within an enumerated element, you can however, position an enumerated element within a free element, or position a enumerated element within another enumerated element which share a model in common:
+You can't position a free element within an enumerated element, you can however, position an enumerated element within a free element, or position an enumerated element within another enumerated element which share a model in common:

     #Nietzsche -> model-name;